Fact-ledger — verbatim cross-turn recall

 The fact-ledger has no extension API.
 Specifically:

-ctx.skeleton.set()either — both the skeleton and the fact-ledger are read-only from extension code; the kernel is the sole writer to both.
+- The skeleton has no writer method on the context object either — both the skeleton and the fact-ledger are read-only from extension code; the platform is the sole writer to both.

 Your only contract: return clean structured payloads in ActionResult.data.